aws-samples/amazon-cloudwatch-monitor-for-sap-netweaver/docs/Setting_it_up.md

 Please carefully fill out all the necessary details, such as SAP System ID, Client, Host/IP-Address, Instance ID, RFC User/Password as well as Security Group(s) and Subnet(s) of your target VPC.
 Compare your inputs also with the respective EC2 settings for your SAP system.

-**Note:** You will have to deploy a single instance of this application per SAP System ID, if multiple systems shall be monitored!
+**Note:** You will have to deploy a single instance of this solution per SAP System ID, if multiple SAP systems shall be monitored!
+Also, if you prefer to connect via **SAP Message Server** instead, make sure to perform the following [changes](Message_Server.md) after deployment.

 ![CWAlarm](../assets/sam.png)